 INTRODUCTION

 Population ageing is a widely known emerging process that has led to significant transformations in developed societies, with implications ranging from labour and financial markets to the demand for new goods and services [17].
-This growing senior population often face recurrent scenarios of info-exclusion and low literacy levels [3], which makes them unaware of information regarding public policies from which they could benefit.
+This growing senior population often face recurrent scenarios of info-exclusion and low literacy levels [3], which makes them unaware of information regarding public services and policies from which they could benefit.

 With specific information needs and increasing free time (specially due to retirement), seniors tend to use the TV as the primary source of information and entertainment [13,14].
 Many innovative solutions promoting active ageing and independent living have taken advantage of this familiarity with TV[4].
 However, proposing purely creative solutions for iTV is not enough.
 Rather, it is necessary to develop solutions that overcome the usual drawbacks of technologies already available for the seniors[10], such as usability and accessibility issues.
 Moreover, considering preferences and contextual TV viewing aspects of target users play a vital role for effective adoption of any technology.

 This ongoing PhD proposes to study, characterize, prototype and validate a context aware recommender system (CARS) for suggesting informative contents about Assistance Services of General Interest for Elderly (ASGIE) [5] on an iTV platform.
-The motivation of this research is to enhance the TV watching experience and promote seniors autonomy, wellbeing and info-inclusion by providing personalized high-valued informative contents.
+The motivation of this research is to enhance the TV watching experience and promote seniors’ autonomy, wellbeing and info-inclusion by providing personalized high-valued informative contents.

 This paper is organized in five sections including this introduction.
-Related works are described in the second section, while the following section is concerned with the first phase of this research, which consisted of assessing the information needs of Portuguese seniors through an interview, two focus groups and a survey with potential target-users.
+Related works are described in the second section, while the following section is concerned with the first phase of this research, which consisted of assessing the information needs of Portuguese seniors through interviews, two focus groups and a survey with potential target-users.
 In addition, this phase included studies on the aspects involved with the CARS data model, such as content metadata, user profiles and visualization context.
 The future work section briefly frames the next steps planned for the upcoming months, which include designing, implementing and testing a prototype in the context of +TV4E project [16] , a two-year action research project conducted at University of Aveiro, Portugal, which introduces an iTV platform to enrich seniors television experience with the integration of informative contents about public and social services.
-The conclusion summarizes the work done, remaining tasks to be completed, future research directions beyond this PhD as well as intended social contributions.
+The conclusion summarizes the work done, remaining tasks and future research directions beyond this PhD as well as intended social contributions.

 RELATED WORK